JustinRHudson/MilkySeaDatabase/README.md

 The python script Download_ERA5_Data.py uses the Copernicus Climae Date Store API to download the ERA5 data used in this manuscript and places the folders in the DATA folder.
 The size of the ERA5 files prevents them from being included in this GitHub repository so a script to download them had been provided instead.

 The jupyter notebook Figure_Gen.ipynb processes the data and generates the figures for the paper.
-To create Figures 9-12, the code in bootstrapping.py must be called, this however can take several hours to run.
+To create Figures 9-12, the code in bootstrapping.py must be called, this however can take several hours to run for 5,000 iterations, it is currently set to only run 100 times.
+Comment out or change that line in Figure_Gen.ipynb in order to run it for all 5,000 iterations.

 ## Steps to run the code